kamailio/kamailio-docs/kamailio-install-guide-git/docs/index.md

 features to be released in the future with the next major stable version.

-*This document focuses on Kamailio devel (at this time it is the upcoming v5.4.0) with MySQL support, using a Debian unstable system.*
+*This document focuses on Kamailio devel (at this time it is the upcoming v5.4.0) with MySQL/MariaDB support, using a Debian unstable system.*

 ## Prerequisites ##